 If refresh rate were simply a matter of Hz, we’d call OLED TV the winner, simply because it can achieve rates of up to 1,000 times higher than LED TVs.
 But absolute speed isn’t the only consideration.
 Unlike movies and TV shows, which use a single refresh rate, video games often employ something called variable refresh rates, which simply means that the rate changes during different parts of a game.
 If a TV can’t match these rate changes, you end up with image tearing — a visible jerkiness that comes from the disparity between the rate the game is using and the rate the TV wants to use.

 That’s why gamers, in particular, want TVs that can handle VRR or Variable Refresh Rate.
 It’s a rare feature on both OLED and LED TVs, but you can expect to see it show up on more models in both types of TVs.
-For now, only 2018 and newer select Samsung TVs offer it, and 2018 and newer LG OLED TVs.
-But neither OLED nor LED TVs have a real advantage when it comes to VRR — some models have the feature and some don’t.
-Your gaming system also has to support VRR, though that shouldn’t be much of an issue if you own a newer Xbox One or PlayStation 4.
+Right now, you can find VRR in certain Samsung, LG, and TCL TVs.
+But neither OLED nor LED TVs have a real advantage when it comes to VRR; some models have the feature, and some don’t.
+Your gaming system also has to support VRR, though that shouldn’t be much of an issue if you own a new Xbox Series X, PS5, or even a PS4/One X.

 Finally, input lag is the gap in time between when you press a button on a game controller and the corresponding action shows up on-screen.
 Input lag can be a problem when TVs introduce a lot of picture processing that causes a slow-down in the signal they receive.
 But most modern TVs have a game mode, which eliminates the processing and reduces input lag to barely discernible levels.
 In the future, all TVs will be able to sense the presence of a video game and switch to this mode automatically, returning to the processed mode when gaming stops.